PAGASA: Criticism

 In July 2010, the Philippines was struck by Typhoon Conson (Basyang), the second tropical cyclone of the 2010 Pacific typhoon season to impact the country.
 Conson was poorly forecasted by PAGASA.
 Initially, from July 12 to 13, it was predicted to hit the provinces of Aurora and Isabela.
-However, at 11 PM PST (15:00 UTC) on July 13, PAGASA revised its forecast, indicating that the typhoon would instead affect Quezon province, Metro Manila, and the southern Luzon provinces.
+However, at 11 p.m.
+PST (15:00 UTC) on July 13, PAGASA revised its forecast, indicating that the typhoon would instead affect Quezon province, Metro Manila, and the southern Luzon provinces.
 Despite this, residents living in these areas were not informed of the forecast change, nor were they notified that public storm warning signal (PSWS) number 2 had been raised.
 As a result, severe damage occurred in the affected regions.
 Later that same day, President Benigno Aquino III reprimanded PAGASA for failing to predict that Conson would pass over Manila.

 As a result, Aquino criticized PAGASA for not warning the residents of Metro Manila about the strong tropical storm that struck the nation's capital.
 However, according to Dr. Nilo and PAGASA, the agency didn't have adequate equipment to "accurately" predict a movement of a storm and the weather forecasting instruments were too old and needed to be upgraded.